What does a News Clipping Service do?

 By meticulously defining keywords and crafting effective search queries, clients can ensure that their media monitoring efforts capture the most relevant and valuable information.

-This involves determining who needs to receive the monitored information and how they will access it.
-Here’s a detailed explanation:
+This involves determining who needs to receive the mentions, how they will access them, and how they will utilize that information.

 - Determine who within the organization needs to be informed about media mentions.
 This might include: